 Simon Cowell In Awe Of ‘AGT’ Winner Darci Lynne: She ‘Brought Something’ No One Else Could

-Simon Cowell isn’t surprised at all that Darci Lynne won season 12 of ‘America’s Got Talent.’
-HollywoodLife.com talked EXCLUSIVELY with the judge after show, and he gushed over how ‘amazing’ the 12-year-old is!
+Simon Cowell isn’t surprised at all that Darci Lynne won ‘America’s Got Talent’ season 12.
+HollywoodLife talked EXCLUSIVELY with the judge after the finale, and he gushed over the ‘amazing’ 12-year-old!

 Ventriloquist Darci Lynne Farmer, 12, is your new America’s Got Talent winner, and Simon Cowell, 57, has known from the beginning that she was the one who could win it all.
 “I do believe with Darci, when I watched it back, she was the one I would say who brought something so few people could do, let alone at that age,” Simon told HollywoodLife.com EXCLUSIVELY after the season 12 finale.
 “You saw tonight with Terry [Fator].
 She was amazing.
 She’s gotten real good, this girl.”